SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Unicode

 Unicode is goverened by the unicode consortium.

+#### Codepoint subdivision

 While in encodings such as ASCII, a character is equivalent to a series of bits, in Unicode a codepoint is an abstract unit that can be realized in different encodings.
 The fundamental unit in unicode is a codepoint.
 All unicode codepoints are contained in the unicode codespace.
 Currently, about 12% of the unicode codespace is used.
 The unicode codespace consists of 17 planes.
 A unicode plane contains 2^16 = 65536 codepoints.
+A plane in unicode consists of one or more blocks.
+Since unicode blocks are contained within planes, they at most can be the size of a plane, i.e. 2^16=65536 Unicode blocks always sized in multiples of 16, therefore the first hex digit in an unicode block will always end 0, and the last digit will always end F.
+Unicode blocks are always contiguous and disjoint with each other.
+In general, an unicode block should be united by a common purpose in some way.

+##### plane table

 0|Basic Multilingual Plane|contains the most common unicode characters, such as most writing systems & symbols 1|Supplementary Multilingual Plane|assortment of different characters and emoji 2|Supplementary Ideographic Plane|bunch of extra, mostly historical/variant CJK characters